loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 ### Partitioning

 The *Partitioning* page of the wizard enables to divide a set into the training and test ones:
-* [Train](https://wiki.loginom.ru/articles/training-set.html) denotes the structured data set used for training of [analytical models](https://wiki.loginom.ru/articles/taught-model.html).
+* [Train](https://wiki.loginom.ru/articles/training-set.html): the structured data set used for training of [analytical models](https://wiki.loginom.ru/articles/taught-model.html).
 Each record of the training set is a training example with the set input effect and correct output (target) result that corresponds to it.
-* [Test](https://wiki.loginom.ru/articles/test-set.html) denotes the training sample subset that contains test examples, namely, the examples used not to train the model but to check its results.
+* [Test](https://wiki.loginom.ru/articles/test-set.html): the training sample subset that contains test examples, namely, the examples used not to train the model but to check its results.

 Available Parameters:
 * Size of training and test set in percentage terms or in rows.
 It can be set by means of variables.